joel-beck/readnext/README.md

 Here, we choose the recommendations for the Citation -> Language Hybrid-Recommender order.

 The output is a dataframe where each row represents a recommendation.
-The rows are sorted in descending order by the cosine similarity between the query paper and the candidate paper since the re-ranking step is performed by the Language Recommender.
+The rows are sorted in descending order by the cosine similarity between the query paper and the candidate papers since the re-ranking step is performed by the Language Recommender.

 For brevity we limit the output to the top three recommendations: